Hurling: Playing field

 A hurling pitch is similar in some respects to a rugby pitch but larger.
 The grass pitch is rectangular, stretching 130–145 m long and 80–90 m wide.
 There are H-shaped goalposts at each end, formed by two posts, which are usually 6–7 m high, set 6.5 m apart, and connected 2.5 m above the ground by a crossbar.
 A net extending behind the goal is attached to the crossbar and lower goal posts.
 The same pitch is used for Gaelic football; the GAA, which organises both sports, decided this to facilitate dual usage.
-Lines are marked at distances of 14 yards, 21 yards and 65 yards (45 yards for Gaelic football) from each end-line.
+Lines are marked at distances of 13 metres, 20 metres and 59 metres (41 metres for Gaelic football) from each end-line.
 Shorter pitches and smaller goals are used by youth teams.

 Teams

 Teams consist of fifteen players: a goalkeeper, three full backs, three half backs, two midfielders, three half forwards and three full forwards (see diagram).
 The panel is made up of 24–30 players and five substitutions are allowed per game.
 An exception can now be made in the case of a blood substitute being necessary.
-Blood substitutes are a result of one player needing medical treatment for a laceration, usually stitches, and another coming on as a temporary replacement while the injured player is tended to.
+Blood substitutes are a result of one player needing medical treatment for a laceration and another coming on as a temporary replacement while the injured player is tended to.

 Helmets

-From 1 January 2010, the wearing of helmets with faceguards became compulsory for hurlers at all levels.
-This saw senior players follow the regulations already introduced in 2009 at minor and under 21 grades.
+From 1 January 2010, the wearing of helmets became compulsory for hurlers at all levels.
+A standard hurling helmet is a helmet designed specially for the games of hurling and camogie.
+It consists of a plastic rigid shell, lined with foam cushioning, which covers the forehead, temples, crown of the head and down to the nape of the neck.
+A wire grille faceguard covers the whole face and is secured by straps that clip at the back of the head.This saw senior players follow the regulations already introduced in 2009 at minor and under 21 grades.
 The GAA hopes to significantly reduce the number of injuries by introducing the compulsory wearing of helmets with full faceguards, both in training and matches.
 Hurlers of all ages, including those at nursery clubs when holding a hurley in their hand, must wear a helmet and faceguard at all times.
 Match officials will be obliged to stop play if any player at any level appears on the field of play without the necessary standard of equipment.